achiri/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Resources

-Read or watch:

-    What is difference between Dynamic and Static library (Static and Dynamic linking) create dynamic libraries on Linux

 Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: